Clojure-Intro-Course/clojure-intro-class/UserScenarios.md

   * Clojure message:
     * ``IllegalArgumentException First argument to defn must be a symbol``
   * Our project message:
-    * Our system does not currently not handle this type of error
+    * Our system does not currently not handle this type of error.
+(Compilation Error)
   * Hint/Explanation:
     *